klebann/ToDo-list/README.md

 ## Features
 * Dynamic ToDo List from LocalStorage
-* New tasks validation (3-255 chars, date in future)
+* New tasks validation (3-255 chars, date only in future)
 * Search bar (filtering displayed tasks)
 * Highlighting the search term
 * Clicking on a task will turn it into an edit box; Clicking outside the list item saves the changes.

-## ToDo:
-* Handle outside button click and save form into localstorage.